 Open Air Photography

-in the Yellow City of Hoi An
+in the Yellow City of Vietnam

 I think of Hoi An as my open-air studio.
 I can wander from the Cua Dai bridge to a narrow plant-filled hem alley to an aerial rooftop view, and catch a different angle each time by simply allowing the subject to come as it may.
 From the hazy morning sun on the harbor to the bright yellow walls that make the perfect back drop for any subject, the city continually surprises and inspires me.